smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 The Operator Replay Display Log function is explained in detail above under OR Script Operation > [Viewing Operator Replay Logs](../operator-replay/operations.md#view-operator-replay-log-files).

-### Tokens/Variables Management
+## Tokens and Variables Management
 :::tip
 SMA Technologies recommends using Dynamic Variables instead of the older, simple Operator Replay token/variables.
 Documentation of this older variable type is retained to support existing users.
-Dynamic Variables are explained in detail in Events and Utilities menu.
+Dynamic Variables are explained in detail in their own chapter of this Agent documentation: [Dynamic Variables](/dynamic-variables/overview.md).

 The terms Token and Variable may be used interchangeably, but the actual meaning assigned to these terms is: A Variable is an entry in the LSAM table of Operator Replay Variables, and it includes its name, a description and its current value setting.
 A Token represents the Variable in the one of the Operator Replay Step detail record fields.
 The format of a Token is |variable_name|, where the vertical bars (pipes) are the special character used to separate the Token from other text in the string to send field.
 The special character assigned to denote Operator Replay Tokens is specified in the Operator Replay configuration function, LSAM menu 4, option 7.
 :::
-### Tokens/Variables Management Operations
+### Tokens and Variables Management Operations

 An Operator Replay variable can be added, or have its value reset, using the IBM i LSAM command ADDRPYTOK (Add Replay Token).
 Operator Replay variables can also be added and set by a special field that appears in the Captured Data Response Rules record.
 These methods may be helpful to capture values that exist only while a job is active.
 But Operator Replay variables may also be configured in advance, so they are readily available during maintenance of Script Steps, using the following procedure.